 Cool Choices was a 2-year (Big Lottery Funded) project delivered in partnership with Start360 in Northern Ireland.
 It provided 15 weeks of employability/personal development training to over 90 young people with multiple barriers to employment.
 The programme delivered a social return on investment of £24 for every £1 invested.

-‘Merseyside is Bright’ is a preventative initiative from Merseyside Police in partnership with Radio City and The Bauer Academy, which engages young people in a truly ground-breaking way.
+‘Merseyside is Bright’ was a ground-breaking preventative initiative from Merseyside Police in partnership with Radio City and The Bauer Academy, built to engage young people.

-Through a series of media workshops we empower young people to research social issues which may affect them, with a focus on Guns, Gangs and Knives.
-By creating podcasts, radio commercials, videos and news reports on this subject, we will encourage young people to take pride in their local area and raise their aspirations; building confidence and developing positive behaviours.
+Through a series of media workshops we empowered young people to research social issues which affected them, with a focus on Guns, Gangs and Knives.
+By creating podcasts, radio commercials, videos and news reports on this subject, we encouraged young people to take pride in their local area and raise their aspirations; building confidence and developing positive behaviours.

 The Academy’s Making Creativity Work project (funded by the European Social Fund) was a large scale project to train unemployed Londoners in creative skills and get them in to work.